thriveweb/cordner/content/posts/2020-10-01-smsfs-increase-to-maximum-number-of-allowable-members-from-4-to-6.md

 _Cordner Advisory - Your Business Advisory, Accounting & Tax Specialists.
-Catering for clients all across Australia, from the golden beaches of the Gold Coast and Sunshine Coast to the capital cities such as Brisbane, Sydney and Melbourne.
+Catering for clients all across Australia, from the golden beaches of the Gold Coast and Sunshine Coast to the capital cities such as Brisbane, Sydney and Melbourne
 _